Eating Disorders and Young Athletes

 About eating disorders

-An eating disorder is a medical condition characterized by an unhealthy obsession with food, weight, and appearance.
+An eating disorder is a health condition.
+It’s when someone has an unhealthy obsession with food, weight, and how he or she looks.
 These are common types of eating disorders:

 Anorexia nervosa.
-This eating disorder is characterized by extreme thinness, severe calorie restriction, a severely distorted body image, an extreme fear of weight gain, and denial.
+With this eating disorder, a person has extreme thinness, severe calorie restriction, a severely distorted body image, an extreme fear of weight gain, and denial.

 Sports and eating disorders

-Although eating disorders tend to affect female athletes and girls in general more often than males, boys can also suffer from eating disorders.
+Eating disorders tend to affect female athletes and girls more often than males.
+But boys can also suffer from eating disorders.

-Young male and female athletes who participate in sports that focus on individual performance, appearance, diet, and weight requirements tend to be at a greater risk for developing an eating disorder.
+Young male and female athletes who play in sports that focus on individual performance, appearance, diet, and weight requirements tend to be at a greater risk for having an eating disorder.
 Such competitive sports include:

 Swimming and diving